EricMGS/BeACat/README.md

 # Be a Cat :cat:
-> This game for you, cat lover.
+> This game is for you, cat lover! :cat:

 <!-- BADGES -->